Namwenyo/test2/README.md

 **Reflection:**

-B-tree indexes are preferred for range and sorted lookups (e.g., names, grades), while hash indexes are ideal for exact-match lookups such as email addresses.
+B-tree indexes are preferred for range and sorted lookups (e.g., names, grades), while hash indexes are ideal for exact match lookups such as email addresses.

 **Question 2: Migration Workflow with Alembic**